Scroll to content

 Mathematics

 All Students at Whitworth Community High School follow an ambitious and rigorous curriculum which is underpinned and driven by the National Curriculum throughout key stages 3 and 4.
-The transition from key stage 2 is purposefully planned and seamless enabling students to make continued progress in mathematics during their secondary education.
+The transition from key stage 2 is purposefully planned and seamless enabling students to make continued progress in Mathematics during their secondary education.

 Key Stage 3 (Year 7, 8, 9)